 With the exception of the Kanders Churchill Scholarship, Churchill scholarship applications are submitted in two parts.
 A student needs to apply to both Cambridge University and the Churchill Scholarship separately.
 Churchill Scholarship reviewers will only have access to your Churchill application.
 A complete Churchill Scholarship application must be submitted to us by this deadline in order to be considered for University of Illinois endorsement (a requirement to move forward in the competition).
 Based on your submittal (and in special circumstances an interview), a Churchill Scholarship Campus Review Committee will determine your endorsement.
 The university will endorse those candidates the committee feels have the potential to be Churchill Scholars; up to 2 applicants may receive this endorsement.
-We may also offer some feedback on the Churchill portion of your application based on comments from committee members.
+We may also offer some feedback on your Churchill application based on committee member comments.

 Required information for the Churchill Scholarship includes:

 - A signed Scholarship Waiver (either scanned or in hard copy).

 - A complete Churchill Scholarship application (including application form, personal statement, proposed program of study essay, listing of awards and research experiences, transcripts, and a copy of any correspondence with a potential laboratory supervisor at Cambridge) submitted online through the Churchill site.

 The Churchill Scholarship Program